Smith v. Mt. Mitchell clarifies the definition of “child” under the LHWCA.

 The Board agreed with the reasoning and findings of the ALJ.
 Evidence showed that the claimant received Social Security disability benefits at least three times greater than the monthly expenses he received from the decedent.
 He alleged that he received $200 to $300 per month from his parents, but acknowledged that he received $1,357.80 per month in Social Security benefits.
 Despite his contention that public benefits should not be included in determining whether or not a disabled relative is “wholly dependent,” he cited no precedent that supported his assertion.
 To the contrary, however, case law shows that welfare benefits and other forms of government funding have been considered in determining dependency in claims for benefits.
 See, Doe v.
 Jarka Corp. of New England, 21 BRBS 142 (1988); Mikell v.
 Savannah Shipyard Co., 24 BRBS 100 (1990).
 Thus, the Board found no error in the ALJ’s inclusion of the claimant’s disability benefits in the determination of “wholly dependent” status.

 In sum, where a disabled adult child seeks death benefits under Section 9(b) of the Act, one should be cognizant that any income he or she receives, regardless of the source, likely will be considered to determine “wholly dependent” status.
 This determination is fact specific.
 Should the additional income the child receives exceed the amount received from the decedent, that “surviving child” may not be considered a “child” at all.

-Guest blogger Krystin Frazier is an attorney in the New Orleans office of King Krebs & Jurgens focusing on environmental, toxic tort, and oil & gas matters.
+Guest blogger Kourtni Mason is an attorney in the New Orleans office of King Krebs & Jurgens.
+She practices primarily in the area of Admiralty & Maritime law.